wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/229-record-of-discussion-between-muldoon-and-fraser.md

 ---
+doc_date: '1981-09-29'
+doc_num: 229
+doc_order: 229
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: ''
-title: "229 Record of Discussion between Muldoon and Fraser"
+title: Record of Discussion between Muldoon and Fraser
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9098
 vol_id: 23
-doc_date: 1981-09-29
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 229 Record of Discussion between Muldoon and Fraser

-## 229 Record1 of Discussion between Muldoon and Fraser
+## 229 Record[1](#f1) of Discussion between Muldoon and Fraser

 Brisbane, 29 September 1981

  **Call on Prime Minister of Australia-the Rt Hon Malcolm Fraser
 Hilton Hotel, Tuesday, 29 September 1981**

 At Mr Fraser's invitation Mr Muldoon called on him at his hotel.
 Mr Fraser asked Mr Muldoon how his post-arrival press conference had gone.
 Was the auditorium satisfactory?
 Mr Muldoon said it was technically good on the whole.
 Mr Fraser then invited Mr Muldoon to lead off on either bilateral issues or CHOGM- related matters.